 Safety helmets – the law

-By law you must wear a safety helmet when riding a motorcycle on the road.
+By law you must wear a safety helmet when riding a motorcycle or quad bike on the road.
 All helmets sold in the UK must either:

 - comply with British Standard BS 6658:1985 and carry the BSI Kitemark

 - comply with UNECE Regulation 22.05